 While Mintos is a fine example of how to run a company blog and how to be transparent on what happens at the company level, Fast Invest is at the opposite side.

-The articles are just not enough and present a
+- The articles are just not enough and present a very incomplete picture

-There are many available sources offering a lot
+- There are many available sources offering a lot better content

 For example, their latest article, FinTech Innovation: China Lab, is a rephrased copy from Fintech Takes, written by some Alex Johnson a month before.
 What’s even worse, the copied Fast Invest article is worse than the original and harder to follow.
 Fast Invest, why would you even bother posting that?
 You could just make an RSS feed news section, with interesting things to read on fintech, and that would be a million times more useful.